redis/ioredis/README.md

 client will emit `connect` once a connection is established to the Redis server.

 ### "ready"
-If `enableReadyCheck` is `true`, client will emit `ready` when the server reports that it is ready to receive commands.
+If `enableReadyCheck` is `true`, client will emit `ready` when the server reports that it is ready to receive commands(e.g. finish loading data from disk).
 Otherwise `ready` will be emitted immediately right after the `connect` event.

+### "close"
+client will emit `close` when an established Redis server connection has closed.

+### "reconnecting"
+client will emit `reconnecting` after `close` when a reconnection would be made.
+The argument of the event is the time(ms) before reconnecting.

 ### "end"
-client will emit `end` when an established Redis server connection has closed.
+client will emit `end` after `close` when no more reconnections would be made.

 ## Offline Queue
-When a command can't be processed by Redis(e.g. the connection hasn't been established or Redis is loading data from disk), by default it's added to the offline queue and will be executed when it can be processed.
+When a command can't be processed by Redis(being sent before `ready` event), by default it's added to the offline queue and will be executed when it can be processed.
 You can disable this feature by set `enableOfflineQueue` option to `false`: